Iron Horse Regional Trail

-The Iron Horse Regional Trail is a rail trail for pedestrians, horse riders and bicycles in the East Bay Area in California.
+The Iron Horse Regional Trail is a rail trail in the East Bay Area in California.
 This trail is located in inland central Alameda and Contra Costa counties, mostly following a Southern Pacific Railroad right of way established in 1891 and abandoned in 1977.
 The two counties purchased the right of way at that time, intending to use it as a transportation corridor; the Iron Horse Trail was first established in 1986.
 In 2003, BART proposed to also use the right-of-way for a DMU line from Walnut Creek station to Tracy via Pleasanton.

 The trail passes through the cities of Pleasanton, Dublin, San Ramon, Danville, Alamo, Walnut Creek, Pleasant Hill and Concord.
 When completed, the trail will span from Livermore in central Alameda County to Suisun Bay at the northern edge of Contra Costa County, a distance of over 40 mi connecting two counties and nine communities.
 The trail also directly connects to both the Dublin/Pleasanton and Pleasant Hill BART stations.

 The trail is maintained by the East Bay Regional Park District.
 It is a wheelchair accessible paved trail along with adjacent unpaved or soft trails in certain areas.

 The Iron Horse Regional Trail has several bridges over busy thoroughfares to help improve traffic flow; currently over Treat Boulevard in Contra Costa Centre, Ygnacio Valley Road in Walnut Creek, Bollinger Canyon Road in San Ramon, and Dublin Boulevard in Dublin.
 Additional bridges are in the planning process.

 Despite initial skepticism, and even opposition, the trail is now a major transportation and recreation corridor.

 One million trips are made each year on the path.